-While the Company has no national or multi-plant union contracts, approximately 44% of Darling's employees are covered by multiple collective bargaining agreements.
-None of Griffin's employees are covered by collective bargaining agreements.
+While the Company has no national or multi-plant union contracts, approximately 25% of the Company's employees are covered by multiple collective bargaining agreements.
 Labor organizing activities could result in additional employees becoming unionized and higher ongoing labor costs.
 Darling's collective bargaining agreements expire at varying times over the next five years.
 There can be no assurance that the Company will be able to negotiate the terms of any expiring or expired agreement in a manner acceptable to the Company.
 If the Company's unionized workers were to engage in a strike, work stoppage or other slowdown in the future, the Company could experience a significant disruption of its operations, which could have a material adverse effect on the Company's business, results of operations and financial condition.